teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 `QUORUM_FIELD` -- The lowest integer that is greater than half of `N_FIELD`.
 Equivalent to CEIL( (N_PRESENT+1)/2 ).

+We define `SUPERQUORUM_`..., variants of these fields as well, based on the lowest integer that is greater than 2/3 majority of the underlying field.  `SUPERQUORUM_x` is thus equivalent to CEIL( (N_x * 2 + 1) / 3 )

+We need to encode these arguments; we do so as short strings.

+    IntOpArgument = uint / "auth" / "present" / "field" /
+         "qauth" / "qpresent" / "qfield" /
+         "sqauth" / "sqpresent / "sqfield"

+> I had thought of using negative integers here to encode these
+> special constants, but that seems too error-prone.

+> Alternatively, we could formulate QUORUM_x as CEIL( x / 2 + epsilon )
+> and SUPERQUORUM_x as CEIL( x * 2/3 + epsilon), for epsilon being a
+> tiny positive number.
+Is that better?

 ### Producing consensus on a field